mdalamin706688/mart-store/README.md

 - Visit [MartStore](https://mart-store-ecommerce-products.web.app/) to explore the home page, featuring a navigation bar with links to Home, All Products, Contact Us, and Login/Register.
 - Enjoy a real-time search feature with a dropdown displaying matching products as you type.
-- Experience a visually appealing parallax effect and a unique design on the homepage.
+- Experience a visually appealing aos effect and a unique design on the homepage.

 ## All Products Page